chappieitc/Detect-Faces-with-Google-Mobile-Vision/README.md

 # Android Mobile Vision API Samples
-Uses mobile vision api to detect faces in real time using the front and back of the Android phone
+<p>Uses mobile vision api to detect faces in real time using the front and back of the Android phone</p>
 <b>Getting Started</b>
 <p>The samples build using Gradle in Android Studio.
 There is no special configuration required.</p>
 <b>Pre-requisites</b>